GWR 6000 Class: Production

 Twenty locomotives were ordered from the GWR Swindon Works in 1927 (Lot 243).
 The first locomotive No. 6000 King George V, appeared in June 1927.
 It was followed by five others (6001-6005) a month later.
 The remaining fourteen (6006-6019) appeared at almost weekly intervals between February and July 1928.
 A second batch of ten locomotives (6020-6029 Lot 267) appeared between May and August 1930.

 No. 6007 King William III was written off after an accident near Shrivenham on 15 January 1936, and was condemned on 5 March 1936.
 A replacement was built (Lot 309) which may have incorporated some parts from the damaged locomotive; it took the same number and name, and was added to stock on 24 March 1936.

 Naming

-It was originally intended that the class be named after notable cathedrals, but, following an invitation to feature a GWR locomotive in the Baltimore and Ohio Railroad's (B&O) centenary celebrations, the GWR decided to make them more notable by naming the class after British Kings.
+According to O. S. Nock it was rumoured that the locomotives of the class, originally referred to as "Super Castles", were to be named after notable cathedrals, but in the event, with the first locomotive due to feature in the Baltimore and Ohio Railroad's (B&O) centenary celebrations, the GWR elected to name the class after British Kings.
+The cathedral rumour probably originated in a humorous article in the local newspaper while the class was being designed.

+The class premier, No. 6000, was named King George V after the reigning monarch at the time, and the rest of the class would receive the names of English Kings in reverse order of ascendence to the throne. (ie. No. 6001 King Edward VII, No. 6002 King William IV...)

-Following the death of King George V in 1936, No. 6029 ‘King Stephen’ was renamed ‘King Edward VIII’ after his successor; and following the abdication of the latter in the same year, No. 6028 ‘King Henry II’ was renamed ‘King George VI’ after the new King.
+Following the death of King George V in 1936, No. 6029 King Stephen was renamed King Edward VIII after his successor; and following the abdication of the latter in the same year, No. 6028 King Henry II was renamed King George VI after the new King.